Pumpkin Brioche Swirled with Pecan Filling is fall. It has all the feels, flavors, and texture of what fall should be.

 - 1 teaspoon cloves

 - For the dough, start by activating the yeast.
 Add the yeast to the warm water.
 Make sure the water is just warm to the touch, too hot and it will kill the yeast.
 Too cool and it won't activate very quickly.
 This should take about 3-5 minutes.
 Next, add remaining ingredients to mixing bowl.
 Remember the flour is a variable.
 You will want the dough to be tacky (slightly sticky), but now too sticky.
 Anytime you make whole wheat breads, you always want your dough to be a little sticky, as the wheat absorbs plenty of moisture when it rises and bakes.
 Mix for about 5-7 minutes.
 Transfer the dough to a large enough container it can double in.
 Make sure and spray the container first.
 Place in fridge and let it rise overnight.
 You can let it rise at room temp that same day, but I prefer to refrigerate as it is so much easier to work with after a cool rise.
 Now, the next day we should be ready to go!
 Combine all your ingredients for the pecan filling in food processor or blender until it is fairly smooth and well combined.
 Set aside.
 Line 2 baking sheets with parchment and set aside.Pull your dough from the fridge.
 On a lightly floured surface place your dough.
 Cut into 6 even pieces.
-This is enough to make 2 good-sized loaves, and for each loaf you need 3 pieces.
-Roll each piece into a 18×6 inch rectangle.
+This is enough to make 3 good-sized loaves, and for each loaf you need 3 pieces.
+Roll each piece into a 12x18 inch rectangle.
 Spread the pecan filling on each piece, just as you would with cinnamon rolls, leaving the 1 inch at one long end without the filling.
 You will need that one inch to be able to pinch the roll closed.
 Roll each roll up carefully lengthwise.
 Pinching closed.
 Cut each rolled log in half lengthwise, right down the middle This will open up your roll and show the layers.
-Now, take the 3 split logs and braid them together.
-Pinch the ends when you finish to hold it closed.
-You will do this for each loaf.
-Carefully place each loaf on a baking sheet.
+Now,roll the 2 sections together, trying to make sure and keep the cut sides facing up.
+Carefully place each loaf on a baking sheet or loaf pan.
 Cover and let it double in a warm place.
 Towards the end of the rise, preheat your oven to 350 degrees.
+Combine the egg and 2 tablespoons milk.
+Brush the loaves with the egg wash and place in the oven.
 Once it is preheated and the bread is risen, place in oven.It will take about 35-50 minutes to bake.
 You will want it to be a dark golden brown.
-If you want to take the temp on the bread, the loaf should finihs between 180-200 degrees.
+If you want to take the temp on the bread, the loaf should finish between 180-200 degrees.
 Remove from oven.
 Let me just tell you right now, your house will smell amazing.
 It will be so hard to not cut into the loaf the second it comes out of the oven.
 If you can, wait at least 10 minutes.
 If not, go for it!!
 This makes the best breakfast bread, french toast, bread pudding, you name it, this works for everything!!Now, sit back and enjoy.
 You deserve it!!

 Great question.
 There are a few reasons for the overnight cool rise.
 First, it makes a tacky dough SO much easier to work with!
 Second, when you chill a dough overnight it creates a depth of flavor you won't get with a quick, warm rise.